 One crucial difference is that hemp is entirely legal in the United States and much of the world.
 Marijuana, on the other hand, is considered illegal in many parts of the United States due to its psychoactive effects.
 There are two other species of marijuana as well, Cannabis indica and Cannabis rudderless.
 These two species are always classified as marijuana and not hemp.

-Hemp seed oil and CBD oil are not the same.
+Hemp seed oil and CBD oil are not the same, so how is hemp seed oil different from CBD Oil?
 Hemp seed oil is not a suitable alternative for CBD.
 The seeds of the cannabis plant are used to make hemp seed oil.
 Hemp seeds are rich in Omega-6 fatty acids and phytonutrients but contain no active cannabinoids or terpenes.
 The leaves and flowers of the hemp plant are used to make CBD oil.
 They are rich in phytonutrients, terpenes, and other medicinal compounds.
 All CBD oils are made from hemp flowers and leaves.
 Some companies mix hemp seed oil with CBD oil, but the active ingredients are only in the flower and leaf extracts.

 Hemp plants were a rich source of fiber and were used to make ropes and various clothing.
 Historically, during major wars in Europe in the United States, hemp plants were used as a manufacturing material and were in high demand.
 Today, hemp plants are still used for fiber.
 But, some companies are also using industrial hemp plants to make CBD extracts.